 In many of the countries where we work, the systems and institutions needed to ensure sustainability are extremely weak or non-existent.
 Communities can struggle to keep services working on their own, and behaviour change improvements can be lost without continual promotion and reinforcement.

 To achieve universal and lasting access to clean water, decent toilets and good hygiene by 2030, attention must be given to the sustainability of services and behaviour change.
-Watch the video to find out the solutions:
+Watch this short film to find out the solutions:

-SusWASH is a three-year initiative aimed at addressing the long-term challenges of service and behaviour sustainability, as well as ensuring the WASH sector can provide services to all groups in society.
+SusWASH is a five-year initiative aimed at addressing the long-term challenges of service and behaviour sustainability, as well as ensuring the WASH sector can provide services to all groups in society.